 ‘‘We’re just joking around, no disrespect intended’’ I managed and the subject was thankfully swallowed up thereafter in a crisscrossing of revived communal chatter.

-‘‘We may be joking’’ whispered Ben, leaning in with a devilish glint in his eye. ‘‘But I think the real problem is that she knows the joke is on her’’.
+‘‘We may be joking’’ whispered Ben, leaning in with a devilish glint in his eye; ‘‘but I think the real problem is that she knows only too well that the joke is on her’’.

 ‘‘Am I a minx?’’ asked Sladjana one evening, quite out of the blue.
 We were huddled together on a sofa for a small gathering at Ben’s place.
 I detected no trace of humour in her voice, nor did she seem particularly bothered about what my answer might be.
 Although I couldn’t claim to know her that well, this did seem typically Sladj.
 Quietly self-assured, ambiguous, sexy, impossible to read.